trapexit/mergerfs/README.md

 #### Why use mergerfs over aufs?

 While aufs can offer better peak performance mergerfs provides more configurability and is generally easier to use. mergerfs however does not offer the overlay / copy-on-write (CoW) features which aufs and overlayfs have.

+#### Why use mergerfs over unionfs?

+UnionFS is more like aufs then mergerfs in that it offers overlay / CoW features.
+If you're just looking to create a union of drives and want flexibility in file/directory placement then mergerfs offers that whereas unionfs is more for overlaying RW filesystems over RO ones.

 #### Why use mergerfs over LVM/ZFS/BTRFS/RAID0 drive concatenation / striping?